getsentry/rfcs/text/0098-store-multiple-replay-segments-in-a-single-blob.md

 # Conclusion

 Buffering files can provide significant throughput and cost advantages and poses minimal downside.
+Kafka is the suggested implementation mechanism for batching files.
+It has strong client support for batched network-operations and is a well understood software-system within Sentry.